SathishKumarD/self_driving/CarND-Traffic-Sign-Classifier-Project/README.md

 Accuracy was less than 90%
 * How was the architecture adjusted and why was it adjusted?
 Added dropouts to avoid over fitting
-Added one moe convolutional layer
+Added one more convolutional layer
 * Which parameters were tuned?
 How were they adjusted and why?
-Epochs were changes
+Epochs were changed
 Added more dropouts
 Learning rate was modified to see if it has any impact in the convergance rate
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?